martinthomson/tmi/draft-thomson-tmi.md

 > should be replaced with an explicit signal only when the signal's originator
 > intends that it be used by the network elements on the path.

-Applying principle likely requires the use of authentication and encryption.
+Applying this principle likely requires the use of authentication and encryption.

 ## Limit Capabilities of Intermediaries {#limit-capabilities}